christyesmee/christyesmee/README.md

 - 👋 Hi, I’m @christyesmee
 - 👀 I’m interested in neuropsychology and -sciences, artificial intelligence, physics
 - 🌱 I’m currently learning Phyton
-- 💞️ I’m looking to collaborate on Phython projects
+- 💞️ I’m looking to collaborate on Python projects
 - 📫 How to reach me esmeemulder1998@gmail.com

 <!---